Disney’s Coronado Springs Resort Review

 A few outdoor game tables are set up in front of the arcade.

-Additionally, you’ll find a substantial restroom at The Dig Site with a separate changing area.
-This is a great space to utilize on check-in or check-out day when your room is unavailable.
+Having numerous activities available in one place is a huge benefit of this area.
+Children and adults alike can enjoy the pool.
+And if someone doesn’t want to swim, there are other things to do.
+Additionally, The Dig Site has a substantial restroom with a separate changing area.
+This is a great space to utilize on check-in or check-out days when your room is unavailable.

 And here is the quiet pool at the Cabanas section.